return42/sphkerneldoc/linux_src_doc/drivers/pci/probe_c.rst

 .. c:function:: int pci_setup_device(struct pci_dev *dev)

-    fill in class and map information of a device
+    Fill in class and map information of a device

     :param struct pci_dev \*dev:
         the device structure to fill